top of page

 But his obsession paid off with some great pictures.

-We entered a large wash and followed it until the trail intersected with Dunn Road.
-We took the Dunn Road branch and would need to follow it for 2 miles.
-The trail/road weaves through the foothills of the northern Santa Rosa Mountains.
+We entered a broad wash and continued along it until the path crossed with Dunn Road.
+We took the Dunn Road route, which we needed to follow for 2 miles.
+This road winds through the foothills of the northern Santa Rosa Mountains.

 In the early 1970s, desert entrepreneur Michael Dunn of Rancho Mirage bulldozed a dirt road (Dunn Road) with the hope that it would lead to a mountainside hotel.
-The hotel never materialized and the dirt road remained Dunn Road, which he often had to restore after canyon floods.
-Unfortunately, the Bureau of Land Management did not agree that Dunn had the right to build this road.
-The Bureau locked off that part of the road which touches public land, thereby rendering the road unusable and with it destroying Dunn's dreams.
+Although the hotel never materialized the dirt road persisted.
+Unfortunately for Dunn, the Bureau of Land Management disagreed with his right to construct the road.
+As a result, the Bureau blocked the section of the road that crossed public land, making it inaccessible and crushing Dunn's aspirations.

-Murry Hill dominated the view looking back at Cathedral City and Palm Springs.
+Murry Hill dominates the view looking back at Cathedral City and Palm Springs.
 You can see how Dunn Road cuts through the hills.

 Isolated patches of wild flowers lined the trail including these rosy apricot mallow.